QuaSi-Software/Documentation/docs/resie_component_parameters.md

 | **Output media** | `m_heat_out`/`m_h_w_lt1` |
 | **Tracked values** | `IN`, `OUT`, `fluid_temperature`, `ambient_temperature`, `global_radiation_power`.
 Detailed only: `fluid_reynolds_number`, `alpha_fluid_pipe`|

 A model of a geothermal collector that can also be used to simulate a cold district heating network (5th generation).
 Two models are available, one `detailed` and a `simplified` version that uses a constant user-defined thermal pipe resistance (fluid to soil).
 This avoids the need of defining 7 additional parameters.
+To simulate a single pipe, make sure that you use an appropriate width of the simulation area (‘pipe_spacing’), as no explicit model for single pipes is currently available.
+Check the temperature distribution over time by activating the additional plots in the io_settings.

 **General parameter**